 Practical.
 Theological.
 Culturally Relevant.

-The Dordt College youth ministry program is a professional program within the context of a comprehensive Christian education.
+The Dordt University youth ministry program is a professional program within the context of a comprehensive Christian education.
 Upon the completion of two courses, Perspectives in Biblical Theology and Discernment for Ministry, students may apply for entrance into the youth ministry program.

 The program goals are: